 Texas law requires students who have not yet completed the academic year in which their 18th birthday falls to be enrolled in (and attend) school each school day.
 Students with excessive absences may be referred to the district attendance officer for further action.
 Extensions of holidays/breaks are considered unexcused absences.
 The Texas Department of Public Safety requires a Verification of Enrollment (VOE) form from the school of record to indicate good attendance.
-Students who are receiving or renewing a driver license must obtain the VOE during the school year (August through June 1).
+Students who are receiving or renewing a driver license must obtain the VOE during the school year (first through the last day of school).
 Please also see the section entitled "Denial of Course Credit."
 Refer to the section Absences and Denial of Course Credit on page 20.
 Adhere to HISD's calendar which is included in this handbook.